MrgInfo/MrgInfo.AdoQuery/README.md

 }
 ```

-Separating SQL command from sensible input data is a good idea becaused of both **security** (SQL injection) and **performance** (better execution planning) reasons.
+Separating the SQL command from sensible input data is a good idea because of both **security** (SQL injection) and **performance** (better execution planning) reasons.

-The ```QueryProvider``` uses string interpolation for addig user data for a particular query and administers **parameterized** SQL commands under the hood.
+The ```QueryProvider``` uses string interpolation for adding user data for a particular query and administers **parameterized** SQL commands under the hood.

-The result set can easally be enumerated and the projection part of the query simply tranforms to named tuples.
-The requeted types of tuple elements can be specified by generic type parameters of the query methods.
+The result set can easily be enumerated and the projection part of the query simply transforms to named tuples.
+The requested types of tuple elements can be specified by generic type parameters of the query methods.

 ## Can run ```async``` too